Benito Martínez (militant)

 Benito Martínez was a Dominican military commander who was a leader in the Dominican Restoration War.
 Due to his death in combat, he was a Martyr in the Dominican Republic.

 Early life

 A native of Puerto Plata he was a Farmer, owner of large tracts of land on the slopes of the Isabel de Torres hill.
-He was a veteran of the Dominican War of Independence; He had the rank of general and was enrolled in the Reserves when the annexation was imposed.
+He was a veteran of the Dominican War of Independence; He had the rank of general and was enrolled in the Reserves when the annexation by Spain was imposed.

 War of Restoration

 He continued to serve the Spanish even after beginning the war.
 The column to which Martínez belonged was commanded by the Spanish general Rafael Primo de Rivera.
 It was concentrated in the San Felipe Fortress and on the October 3, 1863, he left the premises with permission from his superiors.

 He went over to the side of the patriots and continued the fight on the outskirts of the city.
 Provisionally superior chief of all the cantons and finally commander of the Cafemba camp.
 He had two artillery pieces and with them he frequently cannonaded the Spanish boats.
 In January 1864, he was the Chief of Operations of the Las Jabillas camp.